Mahdi-196/HELLO-WORLD/README.md

 File naming convention:

-Each file is named <language>.<extension> and contains a minimal “Hello, World!” example.
+Each file is named <language>.<extension> and contains a minimal “Hello, World!”.

-Adding a new language

-Create yourlang.<ext>.

-Add your “Hello, World!” code.

-Append || your language to the list above.

-Submit a PR.

 ## License

 This project is released under the MIT License.
 See LICENSE for details.

 ## How to contribute